Skip to content

 Paperwork is now more of an abstract concept than something that requires a printer, a few sheets of paper, and a pen.
 You don't have to physically sign a contract for it to be legally binding, but there are still a few hoops you have to jump through to make sure your electronic signature will count in court.
 Using a dedicated eSignature app to sign documents online is the best way to go if you want your digital signature to stand up to all the legal scrutiny a conniving ex-business partner can throw your way.

 As a freelance tech writer, I've had to sign dozens of contracts, statements of work, W8-BEN-E forms, and other legal documents over the last decade just to do my job.
-I'm based in Ireland, and I can only imagine what shipping original documents back and forth to the US in a timely manner would cost.
+I'm based in Ireland, and I can only guess at what shipping original documents back and forth to the US in a timely manner would cost.
 So, as you can imagine, I've had to use a lot of eSign apps.

 Whether you're looking for a way to electronically sign a document that you've just received or want to send documents out to be digitally signed by contractors and other business partners, I have recommendations for the right apps to use.
-I considered and tested almost 40 electronic signature apps, and these are the six best—for everyone on both sides of the paperwork.
+I considered and tested more than 40 electronic signature apps, and these are the six best—for everyone on both sides of the paperwork.
 (Seriously, if you hire freelance writers, please use a good app.
 Please.)

 The best eSignature software